micah-k/NumberPool/README.md

 * The implementation of NumberPool needs to be thoughtful and efficient with memory in the average case.
 An array of 10 million boolean values is not considered efficient with memory.
 It may be possible for the online traing service to allocate all ten million available numbers from the pool, but this may be an extreme case.

 A complete discussion of the design can be found [here](Design.md).

+## Current Performance

+With the current design allocations are nearly instantaneous on a 2.67GHz Intel processor (only using one virtual core) ~0.0624 nanoseconds/allocate call.
+Releases are slight slower at ~1.33 ms/release in the average case and ~3.65 ms/release in the degenerate case.

 ## Future Improvements
 * Add installlation through NPM